 Of course, these estimates do not support the general claim that probability weighting is irrelevant.
-These are simply consistent estimates of a structural model given one set of (popular) functional forms and one (large) set of observed responses to divers lottery choices.
+These are simply consistent structural estimates given one set of (popular) functional forms and one (large) set of observed responses to divers lottery choices.
 Changes in either might affect estimates significantly.11